Skip to main content

 Antibody Definition

-An antibody, also known as an immunoglobulin, is a specialized protein produced by B cells in response to antigens.
-Antibodies play a crucial role in the immune system by identifying and neutralizing foreign objects like bacteria and viruses.
-Each antibody is specific to a particular antigen, allowing for targeted immune responses.
+An antibody, also known as an immunoglobulin, is a specialized protein produced by B cells in response to antigens, which are foreign substances like pathogens.
+Antibodies play a crucial role in the immune system by recognizing and binding to specific antigens, marking them for destruction or neutralization.

 Recommended video: